Pain medication withdrawal symptoms act as a dominant driver, continuing the entrapment of addiction or dependence on these drugs.

 About Orthomolecular Treatment at Alternative to Meds Center

-Immediately on arriving for treatment, one crucial beginning step is to identify what supplements are needed to benefit the healing process.
-Using plant-based, non-addictive nutritional elements provides the body with what it needs to begin to normalize healthy neurochemistry after the chaos and disruption of addiction.
+Immediately upon arriving for treatment, one crucial beginning step is to identify what supplements are needed to benefit the healing process.
+Using non-pharmacological and plant-based, non-addictive nutritional elements provides the body with what it needs to begin to normalize healthy neurochemistry after the chaos and disruption of addiction.
 At the completion of inpatient treatment, clients can purchase a supplement protocol to continue to support the healing process once they return home.
 During the program, classes are given to explain the essential functions of nutrition, especially in recovery.
-Clients also learn how to use food and a clean diet to support a healthy microbiome, which is integral but often overlooked when neurotransmitter repair is the goal.
+Clients also learn how to use food and a clean diet to support a healthy microbiome, which is integral but often overlooked when neurotransmitter repair is the goal.8

 The intestines are called “the second brain.”
 Intestinal health is vital for healthy and robust neurotransmitter function since the gut produces most of the hormones used by the brain and CNS.
 Addiction disrupts and hijacks the regular roles of hormones and can result in dysfunctional brain chemistry, and a polluted body.
-There are many treatments during the program that assist these undesirable conditions, such as colon hydrotherapy, low-temperature sauna, chelation, cultured foods at every meal, mineral baths, bentonite clay packs, nutrient-dense diet, etc. Toxin removal is essential to ensure the gut is functioning efficiently, enabling the absorption of nutrients fully.
+There are many treatments during the program that assist these undesirable conditions, such as colon hydrotherapy, low-temperature sauna, chelation, cultured foods at every meal, mineral baths, bentonite clay packs, nutrient-dense diet, and more.9

 Contact Alternative to Meds Center for More Information

-We are always available to speak with you, to give you more detailed information on the various phases of our programs, length of stay, costs, and other information.
-If you wish, we can also inquire about private insurance coverage on your behalf which may cover at least a portion of the fees.
-Call us today and find out how we can assist you or your loved one with healing and help find relief from pain medication withdrawal symptoms.
+If you wish, we can also inquire about private insurance coverage on your behalf which may cover a significant portion of the fees.
+Call us today and find out how we can assist you or your loved one with healing and help find true, lasting relief from pain medication withdrawal symptoms.

 This content has been reviewed and approved by a licensed physician.